 Today, 20 states have adopted the NGSS and an additional 24 states have developed their own standards based on the NRC Framework and the NGSS.
 As a result, 71% of students in the US receive a science education that follows the NRC Framework.
 (1)

 What are the three dimensions of the NGSS?

 The NGSS fills in a demand in education that had previously been left unaddressed, prioritizing methodology and blending content with practice.
 The framework is based on three overlapping dimensions of science learning, all of which weld practice to theory: Science and Engineering Practices (SEPs), Crosscutting Concepts (CCCs), and Disciplinary Core Ideas (DCIs).

 In short, the NGSS focuses on developing the habits and skills that scientists and engineers use in day-to-day life.
 The standards are formulated to help students learn how to think rather than telling them what to think.
-It provides students with the space and encouragement to question, investigate and draw their own inferences based on evidence.
-Through NGSS, we are preparing future generations to be independent, responsible and proactive before they go out into the world.
+Teachers are there to guide students to draw their own conclusions based on evidence and reasoning.
+The standards provide students with the space and encouragement to question, investigate, and draw their own inferences based on evidence.
+Through the NGSS, we are preparing future generations to be independent, responsible, and proactive before they go out into the world.

 Twig Science: a genuine NGSS program